 Regardless of what you’ve chosen, shaving brushes can be a long term investment if they’re properly taken care of.
 In this article, we’ll run through some essential care tips you can easily implement to ensure you get the most out of your shaving brush.
-With the right care, shaving brushes have the ability to last for years, even decades.

 DO: be gentle when using it

 This applies to both producing the lather and applying it on your skin.
 When you’re creating a lather, avoid pressing too hard on the brush when loading it with soap or cream.
 Though it is tempting to mash the brush to get the most product out, this causes problems down the track.

 Firstly, the soap will enter the knot, where it will dry and won’t lather, therefore wasting product.
 Secondly, applying excess force causes strain to the bristles, which can loosen them from the knot and result in premature shedding.

 DO: let it dry naturally

 When you’ve washed off all of the product from the shaving brush and shaken out any excess water, let the bristles air dry by hanging the shaving brush upside down.
 This will let any moisture and water drip out, away from the handle.
 A shaving brush stand is recommended, however if you don't have a stand, lean the shaving brush upside down on an angle against something sturdy, with the tip of the bristles sitting on a small towel to absorb the water as it drips out.